axelarnetwork/interchain-governance-orchestrator/docs/deployment.md

 # Deployment Guide

-Welcome to this comprehensive guide that outlines the deployment process for `ProposalExecutor` and (optionally) `InterchainProposalSender` contracts.
+Welcome to this comprehensive guide that outlines the deployment process for `InterchainProposalExecutor` and (optionally) `InterchainProposalSender` contracts.
 We aim to ensure a seamless and reliable deployment experience.

 Our deployment script adopts the `CREATE3` approach, an innovative strategy that ensures the deployed contract address remains consistent across varying EVM chains.